kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 *DTE documentation* means data that identify the evaluated fatigue critical structure, the basic assumptions applied in a DTE, and the results of a DTE.

-*Fatigue critical structure* means airplane structure that is susceptible to fatigue cracking that could contribute to a catastrophic failure, as determined in accordance with §25.571 of this chapter.
+*Fatigue critical structure* means airplane structure that is susceptible to fatigue cracking that could contribute to a catastrophic failure, as determined in accordance with [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.571   Damage—tolerance and fatigue evaluation of structure.|§25.571]] of this chapter.
 Fatigue critical structure includes structure, which, if repaired or altered, could be susceptible to fatigue cracking and contribute to a catastrophic failure.
 Such structure may be part of the baseline structure or part of an alteration.

 *Implementation schedule* consists of documentation that establishes the timing for accomplishing the necessary actions for developing DT data for repairs and alterations, and for incorporating those data into an operator's continuing airworthiness maintenance program.
 The documentation must identify times when actions must be taken as specific numbers of airplane flight hours, flight cycles, or both.